GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

 * `gcs.bigquery.input.format`: Input file format (one of: avro,parquet,csv,json,delta)
 * `gcs.bigquery.temp.bucket.name`: Temporary bucket for the Spark BigQuery connector
 * `gcs.bigquery.output.mode`: Output write mode (one of: append,overwrite,ignore,errorifexists)(Defaults to append)

 #### Optional Arguments
+* `gcs.to.bigquery.temp.view.name`: Temp view name for creating a spark sql view on source data.
+This name has to match with the table name that will be used in the SQLquery
+* `gcs.to.bigquery.sql.query`: SQL query for data transformation.
+This must use the temp view name as the table to query from.
 * `gcs.bigquery.input.chartoescapequoteescaping`: Sets a single character used for escaping the escape for the quote character.
 The default value is escape character when escape and quote characters are different, \0 otherwise
 * `gcs.bigquery.input.columnnameofcorruptrecord`: Allows renaming the new field having malformed string created by PERMISSIVE mode
 * `gcs.bigquery.input.comment`: Sets a single character used for skipping lines beginning with this character.
 By default it is disabled